-XXXX University´s FNP Program has a reputation for rigorous academic education, opportunities to contribute to the support of research, preparing students to deliver care and promote health through patient education.
-I feel that XXXX is the best location to strengthen my leadership skills and receive top-notch education that is centered on providing holistic care to patients throughout their life cycle.
-Becoming an FNP at XXXX will enable me to go on to achieve the very highest standards of excellence in patient care.
-I am a Brazilian woman and for a long time now, many Brazilians have been making the USA their home.
-I look forward to caring for their oral health care needs; practicing nursing in Portuguese as well as English.
+XXXX University´s FNP Program has a reputation for rigorous academic education and opportunities to contribute to the support of research, preparing students to deliver care and promote health through patient education.
+I feel that XXXX is the best location to strengthen my leadership skills and receive a top-notch education centered on providing holistic care to patients throughout their life cycles.
+Becoming an FNP at XXXX will enable me to achieve the very highest standards of excellence in patient care.
+I am a Brazilian woman, and for a long time now, many Brazilians have been making the USA their home.
+I look forward to caring for their oral health care needs and practicing nursing in Portuguese and English.

-Volunteering back in Brazil at the Wound Care Center for the first half of 2012 helped me make a full commitment to nursing as my career.
-I provided assistance for nurses who were responsible for performing all aspects of wound care, from patient reception to wound assessment and choice of treatment and follow up.
-I also volunteered in a free women's clinic in Brazil for 2 months following the completion of my undergraduate studies in Nursing.
-There, I helped to educate and empower woman and their families, monitoring low-risk pregnancies, requesting routine tests and guiding treatment according to the institution's protocol, performing breast examinations and educating patients on performing their own.
+Volunteering back in Brazil at the Wound Care Center for the first half of 2012 helped me commit to nursing as my career.
+I assisted nurses responsible for performing all aspects of wound care, from patient reception to wound assessment and choice of treatment and follow-up.
+I also volunteered in a free women's clinic in Brazil for two months following the completion of my undergraduate studies in Nursing.
+I helped educate and empower women and their families, monitor low-risk pregnancies, request routine tests and guide treatment according to the institution's protocol, perform breast examinations, and educate patients on achieving their own.
 I also collected Pap smear tests.
 As a trained FNP, I look forward to collaborating with families to implement healthcare plans and provide preventive care.
-I am passionate about nursing practice because I find nothing as exciting as the prospect of educating patients on how they can promote their ow health across their lifespan.
-I plan to specialize in either primary care or internal medicine, and work alongside other nurse practitioners and physicians to update medical records, teach patients, conduct physical examinations, and/or prescribe medications.
+I am passionate about nursing practice because I find nothing as exciting as the prospect of educating patients on how they can promote their health across their lifespans.
+I plan to specialize in primary care or internal medicine and work alongside other nurse practitioners and physicians to update medical records, teach patients, conduct physical examinations, and prescribe medications.

-Throughout my undergraduate studies, I have been involved in community activities that focus on healthcare.
+I have participated in community activities that focus on healthcare throughout my undergraduate studies.
 We would visit various low socio-economic status communities, where we could educate patients on COPD, diabetes, hygiene and sanitation, and HIV/AIDS.
-After graduating in Brazil, I came to the USA in 2013, inspired by my epidemiology professor and others who had spent long or significant times in education programs in the USA.
-After arriving in the US, I enrolled in the ESL program at Union County College and got a job as a house attendant to pay for my tuition.
-A year later, I became a home health aide, and later on a Nurse Assistant.
+After graduating in Brazil, I came to the USA in 2013, inspired by my epidemiology professor and others who had spent long or significant time in education programs in the USA.
+After arriving in the US, I enrolled in Union County College's ESL program and got a house attendant job to pay for my tuition.
+A year later, I became a home health aide and a Nurse Assistant.

 In 2018, I was awarded my license to practice nursing in New York, and today I serve as a Sub-Acute Nurse.
-As a home health aide and then a Certified Nursing Assistant (CNA), I have built upon my experiences, interacting with patients, patient care, and have become well acquainted with the typical rigors of family nursing.
+As a home health aide and then a Certified Nursing Assistant (CNA), I have built upon my experiences, interacting with patients and patient care, and have become well acquainted with the typical rigors of family nursing.
 In my first task as a home health aide, I accompanied my patient to an appointment with a primary nurse practitioner, and it was my first interaction with an NP.
-My patient explained that he felt sleepy, tired, and attributed it to his age.
+My patient explained that he felt sleepy and tired and attributed it to his age.
 The NP ordered a blood test, and the results were ready in two weeks.
 The NP was also a hematology doctor, a very kind and funny woman from whom I learned a great deal.
-As a Sub-Acute Nurse, I have continued to provide education and care to my patients while also developing my nursing practice knowledge.
-I help my employer, a doctor, to prepare patients for examinations, orders, diagnosis, medical history, and treatments.
-As a qualified FNP, I will use my knowledge, compassion, and leadership skills so as to always have a positive impact on patients' lives and the community in general.
+As a Sub-Acute Nurse, I have continued educating and caring for my patients while developing my nursing practice knowledge.
+I help my employer, a doctor, prepare patients for examinations, orders, diagnoses, medical history, and treatments.
+As a qualified FNP, I will use my knowledge, compassion, and leadership skills to impact patients' lives and the community positively.
 I believe that patients value a person who cares and explains procedures in detail after conducting a thorough physical examination.
 I thank you for considering my application to become prepared for a lifetime of service as an FNP at XXXX University.